w3c/wot/plugfest/2017-burlingame/preparation.md

 *Example: using HTTP*

 The application unsubscribes the event “change.
-The application deletes URI for this event and send a request to the remote proxy servient.
+The application deletes URL for this event and send a request to the remote proxy servient.

 (51) HTTP DELETE http://rps.example.com/lps1/Things/deviceName/Event/change<BR>
 Body: none<BR>

-The remote proxy gets the URI for the event from TD of the device servient unregistered in the repository.
+The remote proxy gets the URL for the event from TD of the device servient unregistered in the repository.

 (52) HTTP DELETE http://glps.example.com/Things/deviceName/Event/change<BR>
 Body: none<BR>

-The local proxy gets the URI for this event from TD of the device servient unregistered in the repository.
+The local proxy gets the URL for this event from TD of the device servient unregistered in the repository.

 (53) HTTP DELETE http://192.169.1.2/Things/deviceName/Event/change<BR>
 Body: none<BR>